Chetank99/Helios-Corn-Futures-Climate-Submission/README.md

    - Features are calculated from raw climate risk counts
    - No derivatives of futures prices used
 ```
+TL;DR of why and how the model's features rationale was arrived at can be better seen in [the jupyter notebook showcasing the _journey_](model_rationale.ipynb)
 ## Now Let's see the fun stuff!!!!!

 ## what pipeline did my detective work result in?